godaddy/timings-client-js/README.md

 npm install --save-dev timings-client-js
 ```

-Add a `.config.js` config file to your project's home folder and edit your default settings
+Add a custom config file to your project's root folder and edit your default settings:

 ```javascript
 module.exports = {